Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Numerical discretization and general estimates

 The following proposition guarantees that if $\o>0$, the pair $(Y_i,Z_i)$ and the term $f_i$ are square integrable provided the corresponding random variables at $\tip$ also are.
-So for every $N$, by iteration, $(Y_i,Z_i)$ is well-defined for $i=N-1,\cdots,0$.
-For $\theta \ge 1/2$, this estimate also leads to a uniform bound, as will become clear in the next section (Proposition \ref{th:sizebound}).
+So for every $N$, by iteration, $(Y_i,Z_i)$ is well defined for $i=N-1,\ldots,0$.
+For $\theta\ge1/2$, this estimate also leads to a uniform bound, as will become clear in the next section (Proposition~\ref{thsizebound}).

-\begin{proposition} Let (HX0), (HY0) hold, $\o\in[0,1]$ and take $h\le \min\{1,[4\theta\big(L_y+3d\theta L_z^2\big)]^{-1}\}$.
-Then there exists a constant $c$ such that for any $i\in\{0,\cdots,N-1\}$
+\begin{proposition} Let \textup{(HX0)}, \textup{(HY0)} hold, $\o\in[0,1]$ and take $h\le \min\{1,[4\theta(L_y+3d\theta L_z^2 )]^{-1}\}$.
+Then there exists a constant $c$ such that for any $i\in\{0,\ldots,N-1\}$